seg/tutorials-2017/FWI_adjoint_modeling/FWIpart2.md

 In contrast to forward modeling, we do not need to define a (receiver) sampling operator, since we are only intersted in the adjoint wavefield itself.
 The full script for setting up the adjoint wave equation, including an animation of the adjoint wavefield is available in **`adjoint_modeling.ipynb`**.

+**MLOU: I can add snapshot of adjoint wavefield if necessary and enough space**

 ## Computing the FWI gradient

 With propagators to solve forward and adjoint wave equations, we now have all parts in place to compute function values and gradients of the FWI objective function.
 The goal of FWI is to estimate a discrete parametrization of the subsurface by minimizing the misfit between the observed shot records of a seismic survey and numerically modeled shot records.
 The predicted shot records are obtained by solving an individual wave equation per shot location and depend on the parametrization $\mathbf{m}$ of our wave propagator.
 The most common function for measuring the data misfit between the observed and modeled data is the $\ell_2$-norm, which leads to the following objective function [@LionsJL1971,@Tarantola]: